-Taking our cues from the themes embedded in the plays while discovering what kind of audiences the playwrights and theaters hoped to attract, we hit the ground running and contacted organizational leaders, union and community members, institutes, museums, and more in order to build awareness and design for involvement.
+Taking our cues from the themes embedded in the plays while discovering what kind of communities the playwrights and theaters hoped to attract, we hit the ground running and contacted organizational leaders, union and community members, institutes, museums, and more in order to build awareness and design for involvement.

-Success Story: Skeleton Crew at The Atlantic Theatre Company
+Outcome: Skeleton Crew at The Atlantic Theatre Company

 Steinberg Playwright Award-winner Dominique Morisseau’s third play in her Detroit trilogy told the story of a makeshift family of workers at the last exporting auto plant in the city under the possibility of foreclosure.
-Through strategic partnerships with the New York City Central Labor Council and the nearby NYCHA Fulton Houses development, Peoplmovr built on the ideas expressed in the play to develop an audience filled with union leaders and members, retirees, and working class people of color.
+Through strategic partnerships with the New York City Central Labor Council and the nearby NYCHA Fulton Houses development, Peoplmovr built on the ideas expressed in the play to develop a theater filled with union leaders and members, retirees, and working class people of color.
 Approximately 100 people attended the performance and stayed for the post-show conversation which featured Morisseau, NYCCLC, and Fulton Houses.

-Success Story: Caught at The Play Company
+Outcome: Caught at The Play Company

-Obie Award-winning playwright Christopher Chen’s play Caught, a mind-bending exploration of truth, art, social justice and cultural appropriation, was Peoplmovr’s second collaboration with the Institute on its Sundance Tickets Initiative.
+Obie Award-winning playwright Christopher Chen’s play Caught, a mind-bending exploration of truth, art, social justice and cultural appropriation, was Peoplmovr’s second collaboration with the Institute through its Sundance Tickets Initiative.
 This time, in strong collaboration with Chen, Sundance, and the Play Company, we connected with arts and cultural partners serving the Asian and Asian American communities.
 Organizations such as Asian American Arts Alliance, Asian American Writers Group, Asian Pacific American Institute at NYU, and Museum of Chinese in America were among our partners.
 A standing-room-only crowd in the theater came together for the performance and stayed for the post-show conversation.